 From here, the crystals interfere with the normal fluid dynamics within the semi-circular canals and oftentimes get stuck!
 This then leads to balance issues which are very different to light headedness or dizziness.
 In the case of vertigo, the room spins.
 In the latter, you spin.

-Rotational eye flicker or nystagmus means there is a problem with the rear or posterior semi-circular canal and this requires the ‘Epley’s manoeuvre’ to be performed.
+Rotational eye flicker or nystagmus means there is a problem with the rear or posterior semi-circular canal and this requires the ‘Epley’s maneuver’ to be performed.

-Lateral or side to side eye flickering indicates a problem with the lateral or side-ways orientated canal which requires the ‘Lampert manoeuvre’.
+Lateral or side to side eye flickering indicates a problem with the lateral or side-ways orientated canal which requires the ‘Lampert maneuver’.

-And up and down eye flickering means the upper or superior canal has crystals lodged and requires the Deep Head Hanging manoeuvre’.
+And up and down eye flickering means the upper or superior canal has crystals lodged and requires the Deep Head Hanging maneuver’.

 It is best to let your Chiropractor help you with any of these techniques particularly as they involve relatively extreme neck positioning not to mention, they usually provoke more vertigo.